epam/edp-cd-pipeline-operator/docs/api.md

         <td><b><a href="#stagespec">spec</a></b></td>
         <td>object</td>
         <td>
-          StageSpec defines the desired state of Stage<br/>
+          StageSpec defines the desired state of Stage.
+NOTE: for deleting the stage use stages order - delete only the latest stage.<br/>
         </td>
         <td>false</td>
       </tr><tr>